 Creating your risk management procedure

 So, now that you have downloaded these two critical documents, where to begin?
-It’s important to think about risk management as a process that you must define and manage in your quality management system just like any other QMS process.
-In fact, ISO 13485:2016 clause 7.1 tells you that you must have “one or more [documented] processes for risk management”.
+It’s important to think about risk management as a process that you must define and manage in your quality management system (QMS) just like any other QMS process.
+In fact, ISO 13485:2016 Clause 7.1 tells you that you must have “one or more [documented] processes for risk management.”
 The best place to start is a documented risk management procedure.
 But what should be included in that procedure?

 - Ensure the right resources are available and responsible for conducting risk management activities, and

-- Define a risk policy that guides how the company sets up the risk acceptability criteria for each of their devices.
+- Define a risk policy that guides how the company sets up the risk acceptability criteria for each of its devices.

 The company’s risk policy serves as a single reference point that teams working on risk management can use to make sure they set up risk acceptability criteria for a device.
-The policy includes information that ensures the acceptability criteria meets all of the applicable national or regional regulations and relevant International Standards and considers topics like the generally acknowledged state of the art and the interests of stakeholders for the device.
-The risk policy is where you usually find statements like “reduce the risk as far as possible” or “reduce the risk as low as reasonably practicable”.
+The policy includes information that ensures the acceptability criteria meets all the applicable national or regional regulations and relevant international standards, and considers topics like the generally acknowledged state of the art and the interests of stakeholders for the device.
+The risk policy is where you usually find statements like “reduce the risk as far as possible” or “reduce the risk as low as reasonably practicable.”

-Next, Clause 4.1 of ISO 14971:2019 states that you must have an ongoing process for doing these things for each device or device family you manufacture:
+Next, Clause 4.1 of ISO 14971:2019 states that you must have an ongoing process for doing the following things for each device or device family you manufacture: